andywenk/elixir-couchdb/README.md

 Version
 -------

-As of today, this is version 0.0.0 - because we did not write one line of code.
-We don't know when we will have a first version.
+As of today, this is version 0.0.1.
 This is a project done in our freetime.
 So please be patient.

 Contributing
 ------------